The Safest and Most Dangerous Places in Miller County, AR: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Miller County is $851 per year, which is $387 more than the national average and $122 more than Arkansas's state average.
-Below we compare counties similar to Miller County:
+The overall cost of crime per resident in Miller County is $851 per year, which is $387 more than the national average and $122 more than Arkansas's state average.
+The comparison below uses counties similar to Miller County:

 • In Pulaski County, AR, crime costs $1,012 per person, which is $161 more than in Miller County.